Zen: Huatou and Kōan Contemplation

 During the Song dynasty, gōng'àn (Jp. kōan) literature became popular.
 Literally meaning "public case", they were stories or dialogues describing teachings and interactions between Zen masters and their students.
 Kōans are meant to illustrate Zen's non-conceptual insight (prajña).
-During the Song, a new meditation method was developed by Linji school figures such as Dahui (1089–1163) called kanhua chan ("observing the phrase" meditation) which referred to contemplation on a single word or phrase (called the huatou, "critical phrase") of a gōng'àn.
+During the Song, a new meditation method was developed by Linji school figures such as Dahui (1089–1163) called kanhua chan ("observing the phrase" meditation), which referred to contemplation on a single word or phrase (called the huatou, "critical phrase") of a gōng'àn.
 Dahui famously criticised Caodong's "silent illumination."
 While the two methods of Caodong and Linji are sometimes seen as competing with each other, Schlütter writes that Dahui himself "did not completely condemn quiet-sitting; in fact, he seems to have recommended it, at least to his monastic disciples."

-In Chinese Chan and Korean Seon, the practice of "observing the huatou" (hwadu in Korean) is a widely practiced method.
+In Chinese Chan and Korean Seon, the practice of "observing the huatou" (hwadu in Korean) is widely practiced.
 It was taught by Seon masters like Chinul (1158–1210) and Seongcheol (1912–1993), and modern Chinese masters like Sheng Yen and Xuyun.

-In the Japanese Rinzai school, kōan introspection developed its own formalized style, with a standardized curriculum of kōans, which must be studied, meditated on and "passed" in sequence.
+In the Japanese Rinzai school, kōan introspection developed its own formalized style, with a standardized curriculum of kōans that must be studied, meditated on, and "passed" in sequence.
 Monks are instructed to "become one" with their koan by repeating the koan's key phrase constantly.
 They are also advised not to attempt to answer it intellectually, since the goal of the practice is a non-conceptual insight into non-duality.
 The Zen student's mastery of a given kōan is presented to the teacher in a private interview (referred to in Japanese as dokusan, daisan, or sanzen).
-The process includes standardized answers, "checking questions" (sassho 拶所) and common sets of "capping phrase" (jakugo) poetry, all which must be memorized by students.
+The process includes standardized answers, "checking questions" (sassho 拶所), and common sets of "capping phrase" (jakugo) for poetry, all of which must be memorized by students.
 While there are standardized answers to a kōan, practitioners are also expected to demonstrate their spiritual understanding through their responses.
-The teacher may approve or disapprove of the answer based on their behavior, and guide the student in the right direction.
+The teacher may approve or disapprove of the answer based on the student's behavior and guide the student in the right direction.
 According to Hori, the traditional Japanese Rinzai koan curriculum can take 15 years to complete for a full-time monk.
-The interaction with a teacher is often presented as central in Zen, but also makes Zen practice vulnerable to misunderstanding and exploitation.
+The interaction with a teacher is often presented as central in Zen, but the asymmetry of that relationship also makes Zen practice vulnerable to misunderstanding and exploitation.